sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Business continuity management

-_What the organisation does to ensure the development, testing, and maintenance of business continuity plans._
+_What the TRE operator does to ensure the development, testing, and maintenance of business continuity plans._

 ```{list-table}
 :header-rows: 1